-Of the roadside assistance services we reviewed, National Motor Club is by far the most expensive.
+Of the roadside services we reviewed, National Motor Club is by far the most expensive.
 Its basic plan is nearly $50 more a year than the next most expensive service.
-Depending on the plan you choose, you pay either $11 or $20 a month, which is nearly double the monthly rate of Allstate and AAA.
+Depending on the plan you choose, you pay either $11 or $20 a month, which is nearly double the monthly rate of AllState Motor Club and AAA Roadside Assistance.
+This is why it doesn't feature among the best roadside assistance plans for this year.

 National Motor Club’s Security Protection plan costs $11 a month and includes most of the common benefits a roadside assistance program should.
 It pays $100 per incident for tows, fuel delivery, tire changes, locksmiths and other services.
 This is standard for the roadside assistance programs we looked at.